-Winter holiday sales have increased every year since the Great Recession, from $501.5 billion in 2008 to $777.3 billion in 2020, according to the National Retail Federation (NRF).
-A very optimistic NRF expects all records to be broken in 2021 and is predicting growth of 8.5%-10.5% for projected sales of between $843.4 billion and $859 billion this year.
+Winter holiday sales have increased every year since the Great Recession, from $501.5 billion in 2008 to $889.3 billion in 2021, according to the National Retail Federation (NRF).
+Last year crushed all records, with year-over-year spending increasing by 13.5%.
+This year, the effects of inflation have forced families to dial back — but not by much.
+The NRF is still predicting growth of 6%-8% for projected sales of between $942.6 billion and $960.4 billion in 2022.

-As you can see, the lion’s share of holiday spending goes not to parties, food, or clothing, but to giving — and that’s the true spirit of the season.
-But the true spirit of the season isn’t cheap.
-What if this year you took the $648 you would have spent on gifts and put it instead toward something more immediate, more important, or just to something you wanted more?
+Giving is the true spirit of the season — but the true spirit of the season isn’t cheap.
+What if this year you took the $541 you would have spent on gifts and put it instead toward something more immediate, more important, or just to something you wanted more?

 You Could Invest Your Gift Money

 If you took your gift money and invested it in the stock market instead, you could give yourself the gift of watching your money grow over time.
-Presuming a 7% return, your $648 would nearly double to $1,275 in 10 years — and that’s if you dump it in an ETF and forget about it for a decade.
+Presuming a 7% return, your $541 would more than double to $1,087 in 10 years — and that’s if you just dump it in an ETF and forget about it for a decade.

 You Could Adopt a Dog